First Indochina War: Popular culture

 Although the war was largely treated with indifference in metropolitan France, "the dirty war" has been featured in various films, books and songs.
 Since its declassification in the 2000s, television documentaries have been released using new perspectives about the U.S. covert involvement and open critics about the French propaganda used during wartime.

 The famous Communist propagandist Roman Karmen was in charge of the media exploitation of the battle of Dien Bien Phu.
-In his documentary, Vietnam (Вьетнам, 1955), he staged the famous scene with the raising of the Việt Minh flag over de Castries' bunker which is similar to the one he staged over the Berlin Reichstag roof during World War II (Берлин, 1945) and the "S"-shaped POW column marching after the battle, where he used the same optical technique he experimented with before when he staged the German prisoners after the Siege of Leningrad (Ленинград в борьбе, 1942) and the Battle of Moscow (Разгром немецких войск под Москвой, 1942).
+In his documentary, Vietnam (Вьетнам, 1955), he staged the famous scene with the raising of the Việt Minh flag over de Castries' bunker which is similar to the one he staged over the Berlin Reichstag roof during World War II (Берлин, 1945) and the S-shaped POW column marching after the battle, where he used the same optical technique he experimented with before when he staged the German prisoners after the Siege of Leningrad (Ленинград в борьбе, 1942) and the Battle of Moscow (Разгром немецких войск под Москвой, 1942).

 Hollywood made a film about Dien Bien Phu in 1955, Jump into Hell, directed by David Butler and scripted by Irving Wallace, before his fame as a bestselling novelist.
 Hollywood also made several films about the war, Robert Florey's Rogues' Regiment (1948).
 Samuel Fuller's China Gate (1957). and James Clavell's Five Gates to Hell (1959).

 The first French movie about the war, Shock Patrol (Patrouille de Choc) aka Patrol Without Hope (Patrouille Sans Espoir) by Claude Bernard-Aubert, came out in 1956.
 The French censor cut some violent scenes and made the director change the end of his movie which was seen as "too pessimistic".
 Léo Joannon's film Fort du Fou (Fort of the Mad) /Outpost in Indochina was released in 1963.
 Another film was The 317th Platoon (La 317ème Section) was released in 1964, it was directed by Indochina War (and siege of Dien Bien Phu) veteran Pierre Schoendoerffer.
 Schoendoerffer has since become a media specialist about the Indochina War and has focused his production on realistic war movies.
 He was cameraman for the army ("Cinematographic Service of the Armies", SCA) during his duty time; moreover, as he had covered the Vietnam War he released The Anderson Platoon, which won the Academy Award for Documentary Feature.

 Graham Greene's novel The Quiet American takes place during this war.

-In 2011 a Vietnamese software developer released a first-person-shooter called 7554.
+In 2011, Vietnamese software developer Emobi Games released a first-person-shooter called 7554.
 Named after the date 07-05-54 (7 May 1954) which marks the end of the decisive Battle of Dien Bien Phu, it commemorates the First Indochina War from the Vietnamese point of view.

 The 2017 film by Olivier Lorelle, Ciel Rouge, starring Cyril Descours and Audrey Giacomini, is set during the early part of the First Indochina War.